Tonsil carcinoma: Routes of metastasis

 Metastasis is common in tonsillar carcinoma.
 It largely depends on the stage of the cancer and the route through with the cancer cells metastasize.

 The cancer cells may spread to adjacent structures, to lymphatics or to distant locations in the body producing secondary tumors.

 Local

 The tumor may spread locally to soft palate and pillars, base of tongue, pharyngeal wall and hypopharynx.
 It may invade pterygoid muscles and mandible, resulting in pain and trismus.
 Parapharyngeal space may also get invaded.

 Lymphatic

 50% of patients have initial cervical node involvement at the time of presentation.
-Jugulardigastric nodes are the first to be involved.
+Jugulodigastric lymph nodes are the first to be involved.

 Distant metastasis

 The occurrence of distant metastasis varies extensively, ranging between 4–31% in clinical studies.

 Factors influencing the incidence of distant metastasis are: